Gujarati people: United Kingdom

 Gujarati Hindus in the UK have maintained many traditions from their homeland.
 The community remains religious with more than 100 temples catering for their religious needs.
 All major Hindu festivals such as Navratri, Dassara, and Diwali are celebrated with a lot of enthusiasm even from the generations brought up in UK.
 Gujarati Hindus also maintain their caste affiliation to some extent with most major castes having their own community association in each population center with significant Gujarati population such as Leicester and London suburbs.
 Patidars form the largest community in the diaspora including Kutch Leva Patels, followed closely by Lohanas of Saurashtra origin.
-Gujarati Rajputs from various regional backgrounds are affiliated with several independent British organizations dependent on caste such as Shree Maher Samaj UK, and the Gujarati Arya Kshatriya Mahasabha-UK.
+Gujarati Rajputs from various regional backgrounds are affiliated with several independent British organisations dependent on caste such as Shree Maher Samaj UK, and the Gujarati Arya Kshatriya Mahasabha-UK.

-Endogamy remains important to Gujarati Muslims in UK with the existence of matrimonial services specifically dedicated to their community.
-Gujarati Muslim society in the UK have kept the custom of Jamat Bandi, literally meaning communal solidarity.
+Endogamy remains important to Gujaratis in UK with the existence of matrimonial services specifically dedicated to their community.
+The Gujarati Muslim society in the UK have kept the custom of Jamat Bandi, literally meaning communal solidarity.
 This system is the traditional expression of communal solidarity.
 It is designed to regulate the affairs of the community and apply sanctions against infractions of the communal code.
 Gujarati Muslim communities, such as the Ismāʿīlī, Khoja, Dawoodi Bohra, Sunni Bohra, and Memon have caste associations, known as jamats that run mosques and community centers for their respective communities.

-India becoming the predominant IT powerhouse in the 1990s has led to waves of new immigration by Gujaratis, and other Indians with software skills to the UK.

-In 2005, the Gujarat Studies Association was formed in order to raise awareness about research being conducted on the Gujaratis - their patron is Lord Bhikhu Parekh.